UK Storm Centre

 Why are we naming storms?

-The naming of storms using a single authoritative system should aid the communication of approaching severe weather through media partners and other government agencies.
+The naming of storms using a single authoritative system provides a consistent message and aids the communication of approaching severe weather through media partners and other government agencies.
 In this way the public will be better placed to keep themselves, their property and businesses safe.

 Can I suggest a storm name?